giodueck/FC-tools/src/ellipse/doc/implementation.md

 89: pushi: push s16 imm to stack
 90: pop(s): pop from stack into reg

-96: ramcp: copy u16 imm number of words into reg address, incrementing reg and PC
+96: ramcp: copy u16 imm number of words into RAM block starting at reg address